zowe/docs-site/docs/user-guide/installandconfig.md

 # Preparing for installation

-Review this overview article of key concepts and the sub-articles in this section to prepare your installation of Zowe server-side components for z/OS.
+Review this overview article to familiarize yourself with key concepts used in the Zowe server-side installation process.
+After reviewing these key concepts, review the articles in this section to prepare your system for installation.

 :::info**Required roles:** system programmer, security administrator, storage administrator
 :::

-To prepare this installation of Zowe server-side components for z/OS, your installation team should review the installation and configuration tasks to determine the high-level requirements by role.
-Doing so can help you complete the process faster without any delays waiting for tasks to be completed at the last minute.
+To prepare for Zowe server-side installation, we recommend that your installation team review the installation and configuration tasks and the indicated required roles to perform specific procedures.
+Doing so can help you complete the process without encountering delays waiting for tasks to be completed at the last minute.

-To install your product, we recommend that you understand the following key concepts:
+## Key concepts in Zowe server-side installation

+Before you begin the installation process, it is useful to understand the following key concepts and features used to perform the installation.

-## z/OS UNIX System Services (USS)
+### z/OS UNIX System Services (USS)

 zFS is a UNIX file system where Zowe runtime files and folders are installed.
 Zowe uses a zFS directory to contain its northbound certificate keys as well as a truststore for its southbound keys if the administrator chooses to use PKCS#12 keystore for certificate storage.

 For more information about USS, see [Addressing UNIX System Servies (USS) Requirements](./configure-uss).

-## Runtime directory
+### Runtime directory
 The runtime directory contains the binaries, executable files, scripts, and other elements that are run when Zowe is started.
 Creating a Zowe runtime directory involves setting up the necessary environment for Zowe to run on your system.

 You can create a runtime directory in one of the following ways: